KeevaLyu/AA--SOC-Framework/README.md

   2. The framework incorporates a Smoothed Obstacle Clearance (SOC) strategy, which guides police to clear obstacles in “smoothed directions” as determined by minimum angle rather than shortest distance.
 This strategy can quickly establish passable roads for evacuation and rescue.

 # Experiment
 Two representative region maps were used for the rescue scenarios: San Francisco and Silicon Valley because each city is based on very different urban planning concepts.
-We ran AA*-SOC and the baselines 10 times across each of the region maps in the RCRS system and then calculated the average score for each region.

 ## Performance Evaluation
 The proposed method(AA*-SOC) outperforms all baseline methods in rescue simulation.

 ![AA*-SOC Performance](img/final_scores.png)

 As shown in Table,  AA*-SOC's final scores surpass all baselines in all regions.

 ![AA*-SOC Performance](img/final_senarios.png)

 As shown in the final rescue scenarios, the blocked roads of AA*-SOC are both less than the baselines in San Francisco and Silicon Valley.

 # Running